 I spent last weekend at an ecopsychology retreat in Lancashire.
 We were staying in a stone barn in the woods, very close to a peat stained river that surged over ancient rocks.

 On Saturday I paired up with a colleague for a ‘medicine walk’.
 This was a wander, wherever instinct led, but with senses awake to the potential for meaning in our surroundings.
 It was surprisingly powerful and it’s worth pondering why.

 Natural places are rich in metaphor and humans are habitual makers of meaning, so perhaps it’s to be expected that a damp, dark grove might trigger a sense of fecund mystery.

-Previous posts argued that the subject/object distinction is largely artificial – the “organism and environment enfold into each other” (Varela et al. 1991).
-I have also described how the mind can reach beyond what Clark calls the “skin-bag body” (1997).
+In future posts I’ll argue that the subject/object distinction is largely artificial – the “organism and environment enfold into each other” (Varela et al. 1991).
+I’ll also describe how the mind can reach beyond what Clark calls the “skin-bag body” (1997).
 It is, therefore, by no means clear where my mind ends and the spirit of place begins.
 To suggest that there’s a richly metaphorical natural world ‘out there’ and a human meaning maker ‘in here’ is far too simplistic.

 Maurice Merleau-Ponty wrote: